ShaggyDog18/SignalGeneratorSD/README.md

 URL: https://www.allaboutcircuits.com/projects/how-to-DIY-waveform-generator-analog-devices-ad9833-ATmega328p/

-Also, the project was promoted by **GreatScott** with some simplified schematic: https://www.instructables.com/id/DIY-FunctionWaveform-Generator/ https://www.youtube.com/watch?v=Y1KE8eAC9Bk
+Also, the project was promoted by **GreatScott** with some simplified schematic: https://www.instructables.com/id/DIY-FunctionWaveform-Generator/

+https://www.youtube.com/watch?v=Y1KE8eAC9Bk

-**If you like the new look and feel of SignalGeneratorSD please consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/4USD)**
+**If you like the new look and feel of SignalGeneratorSD, please, consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/4USD)**

 ## Change Log: